datahq/dataflows/README.md

     * `dataflow init` => `flow.py`
     * `python flow.py`
 * Validate input (and esp source) quickly (non-zero length, right structure, etc.)
-* Supports cache data from source and even between steps
+* Supports caching data from source and even between steps
     * so that we can run and test quickly (retrieving is slow)
 * Immediate test is run: and look at output ...
     * Log, debug, rerun